edgerun/galileo/README.md

 This project allows users to define operational experiments for the MC2 (Mini Compute Cluster), and interact with the experimentation environment during runtime.
-The experimentation environment consists of two major components a user can interact with: the experiment controller and the routing table.
+Galileo consists of two major components a user can interact with: the experiment controller shell and the galileo dashboard.
-The experiment controller can spawn clients that generate load on client hosts, and controll the amount of load they generate.
+The experiment controller can spawn emulated clients on workers, and control the amount of load they generate.
-The routing table defines to which cluster node a service request is sent to.
+Furthermore, a user can interact with Symmetry's routing table shell to control to which cluster node a service request is sent to.

 Build
 -----